sig-proc/groupdocs/docs/git/index.md

 #### Commit messages

-Descriptive commit messages can also provide enough information to find a relevant commit in software such as [GitLab](https://cmseutc01.ddns.shef.ac.uk:4443/gitlab/) or when browsing through the git logs.
+Descriptive commit messages can also provide enough information to find a relevant commit in software such as GitLab or GitHub, or when browsing through the git logs.
 Messages can span multiple lines if required.
 A good commit message describes the contents of the change and this may be bullet points (e.g. `- This is a bullet point in plain text`) or in paragraphs of plain text.

 #### When to commit